moh5775/UAP/README.md

-# Helaly Miss' Lab Assesments
+# Helaly Miss' Lab Assessments

-This repository contains the lab assignments for [Java Course].
+This repository contains the lab assignments for the [Java Course].

 ## Lab Contents